How to transfer files using SSH

 WinSCP offers features such as the ability to save remote connection credentials which usually speeds up connecting time as you don't have to always remember login credentials to a remote machine.

-The reason WinSCP is the 1st and my favorite it is because of its clean user interface.
+The reason WinSCP is the 1st and my favorite it's because of its clean user interface.
 WinSCP is free and open source.

 2. Using Filezilla